 The Entity in question must fully vet the proposal and have voted as an Entity.
 If successful in voting for a suspension, the recommendation for suspension shall be taken to the Main Parent Entity.

-Justification for Suspending an Entity
+103.4.2Justification for Suspending an Entity

 Common reasons for suspending an Entity include: